faithoflifedev/google_vision_workspace/bin/README.md

-  detect      Run image detection and annotation for images. highlight   Draw a box to highlight any objects detected. score       For OBJECT_LOCALIZATION, get the score(s) for the object specified with "look-for".
+  detect      Run image detection and annotation for images. highlight   Draw a box to highlight any objects detected. score       For OBJECT_LOCALIZATION, get the score(s) for the object specified with "look-for". version     Display the package name and version |
 ```

 | command     | description |